Ezekiel Elliott Player Prop Bets for the NFL Playoffs | Dallas vs. San Francisco 1/16/2022

 Matchup vs. San Francisco

-- Over his three career matchups against them, Elliott has averaged 95 rushing yards against the 49ers, 46.5 more than his over/under in Sunday's game.
+- Over his three career matchups against the 49ers, Elliott averaged 95 rushing yards per game, 46.5 more yards than his over/under in Sunday's game.

-- Elliott, in three matchups against the 49ers, has run for a TD twice (including multiple scores in one game).
+- In two of three games versus the 49ers Elliott has run for a touchdown, and had multiple TDs in one of those two games.

-- In terms of defending against the run, the 49ers are seventh in the league, giving up 103.5 yards per game.
+- This year the 49ers are ranked 21st in the NFL in rushing touchdowns conceded (17).

-- The 49ers have given up 17 rushing touchdowns, 21st in the league.

 Recent Performances

-- In last week's matchup with the Eagles, Elliott ran for 87 yards on 18 carries (averaging 4.8 yards per carry).
+- Elliott put together an 87-yard rushing performance in last week's matchup with the Eagles, carrying the ball 18 times (averaging 4.8 yards per carry).

-- During his last three games, Elliott has racked up 36 carries for 140 yards (46.7 per game) and one touchdown.
+- Elliott has 36 carries for 140 yards (46.7 yards per game) and one touchdown in his last three games.

 - He also has three catches for 22 receiving yards (7.3 per game) and one touchdown.